davidbailey/TransportSim/README.md

 1. python/peopleModel   - generates people (origins and destinations)
 2. python/routeModel    - generates a route for each person (polylines)
-3. scala/simulation     - simulates people (polylines) moving; sends views to kafka
+3. python/simulation     - simulates people (polylines) moving; sends views to redis
-4. python/view          - view the models and simulations from kafka (openlayers + bottle REST API)
+4. python/view          - view the models and simulations from redis (openlayers + bottle REST API)

 ## Documentation ##
 Time is always in seconds.